Every Child Deserves a Chance to Play

 Each iCan Bike Rider must meet all of the following requirements

-Please Click on the links below for more information and to register for one of the camp weeks
+Please Click on the links below for post camp tips for parents and riders

 Selecting the Right Bicycle & Helmet (Click on the link to download a PDF Document and/or watch the video below